Online Optimization and Ambiguity-based Learning of Distributionally Uncertain Dynamic Systems: A Tractable Problem Reformulation and Its Specialization to Two Problem Classes

+\begin{remark}[Effects of Assumptions~\ref{assump:cvxloss} and~\ref{assump:gradient}] {\rm We note that Assumption~\ref{assump:cvxloss} on the Lipschitz requirement of loss function is mild.
+In fact, many engineering problems take state values in a compact set, which then only requires the loss $\ell$ to be continuous.
+Assumption~\ref{assump:gradient} essentially requires accessible partial gradients (in $\vect{x}$) of loss functions $\ell$.
+For simple loss functions $\ell$, e.g. linear, quadratic, etc, its partial gradient can be readily evaluated.
+Notice that when Assumption~\ref{assump:gradient} fails, Problem~\eqref{eq:P2} still serves as a relaxation problem of~\eqref{eq:P1}, providing a solution with a valid upper bound.} \end{remark}

-\end{theorem} Notice that the tractability of solutions to~\eqref{eq:P2} now depend on: 1) the choice of the loss function $\ell$ and the associated Lipschitz function $L$, and 2) the decision space $\mathcal{U}$.
-To be able to further analyze~\eqref{eq:P2} and further evaluate Assumption~\ref{assump:gradient} on gradient-accessible functions, we will impose further structure on the system as follows: \begin{assumption}[Locally Lipschitz, control-affine environment and predictors] The environment $f$ is locally Lipschitz in $(t,\vect{x},\vect{u})$ and affine in $\vect{u}$, i.e.,
+Notice that the tractability of solutions to~\eqref{eq:P2} now depend on: 1) the choice of the loss function $\ell$ and the associated Lipschitz function $L$, and 2) the decision space $\mathcal{U}$.
+To be able to further analyze~\eqref{eq:P2} and further evaluate Assumption~\ref{assump:gradient} on gradient-accessible functions, we will impose further structure on the system as follows: \begin{assumption}[Locally Lipschitz, control-affine system and basis functions] The system $f$ is locally Lipschitz in $(t,\vect{x},\vect{u})$ and affine in $\vect{u}$, i.e.,